Are Girls Meaner Than Boys?

 Indirect aggression is also called “social” aggression.
 When closely analyzed, this type of aggression can be a social manipulation where the aggressor manipulates another person to attack a targeted individual.
 Adolescent girls are known to use manipulative social tactics to assert indirect aggression to gain power, position and emotional satisfaction among their peers.

-Jada Collins, MA explains in this article and in the below interview.
+Jada Jackson, LMHC explains in this article and in the below interview.

 Indirect aggression includes the following behavior: